Build Overview

 Berserk and

-Eternal Rage active. - Works in SSF and as a league starter: The build requires no mandatory uniques and scales progressively from the campaign to endgame.
+Eternal Rage active. - Works in SSF and as a league starter: The build requires no mandatory unique items and scales progressively from the campaign all the way to endgame.

 - Solid endgame defenses:

-Freeze, survivability is far better than the life pool suggests. - Mechanically satisfying: The Weapon Swap between
+Freeze, survivability is far better than the life pool would suggest. - Mechanically satisfying: The Weapon swap between

 Permafrost Bolts and

-Fragmentation Rounds creates fluid and dynamic gameplay that stays engaging over time.
+Fragmentation Rounds creates a fluid and dynamic gameplay loop that stays engaging over time.

 Sorcery Ward, the build is noticeably more vulnerable.
-Defense primarily relies on the crowd control from
+Defense relies primarily on

-Freeze, which can be problematic against freeze-immune enemies. - Requires respeccing: The transition from Tactician to Witchhunter involves an ascendancy respec and adjustments in the passive tree, which requires planning and saving up gold.
+Freeze crowd control, which can be problematic against freeze-immune enemies. - Requires respec: The transition from Tactician to Witchhunter involves an ascendancy respec and passive tree adjustments, which requires planning and saving up gold.

 - Not a face tank: Despite

-Sorcery Ward, the build remains a ranged setup that must stay mobile.
-Players who prefer to absorb hits in melee will need to adapt to a more evasive playstyle.
+Sorcery Ward, the build remains a ranged setup that needs to stay mobile.
+Players who prefer absorbing hits in melee will need to adapt to a more evasive playstyle.

-This build offers 1 progression steps from leveling to the final build.
+This build offers 1 progression step from leveling to the final build.
 Select a step to see the corresponding gem setup.

 Default

-- Weapon: A Gemini Crossbow is ideal thanks to the additional bolt which makes
+- Weapon : A Gemini Crossbow is ideal thanks to the additional bolt that makes

 Permafrost Bolts much smoother.
-Prioritize physical damage because
+Prioritize physical damage since

 Permafrost Bolts and

 Fragmentation Rounds convert physical to cold.
-Look for raw physical damage, physical damage percentage, attack speed, and projectile skill levels. - Armor: Evasion bases are a priority once the transition to
+Look for flat physical damage, percentage physical damage, attack speed, and projectile skill levels. - Armor : Evasion bases should be prioritized once the transition to

-Sorcery Ward is complete.
-Body armor is particularly important because it contributes massively to total Evasion.
-In early progression, hybrid life gear is sufficient. - Jewelry: Focus on added damage, resistances, attributes, and Spirit.
+Sorcery Ward is made.
+The body armor is particularly important as it contributes massively to total evasion.
+In early progression, hybrid life gear is sufficient. - Jewelry : Focus on added damage, resistances, attributes, and spirit.
 Spirit is crucial to support

 Wind Dancer and

-Herald of Ice simultaneously. - Gloves and boots: Evasion, movement speed, and added damage.
+Herald of Ice simultaneously. - Gloves and boots : Evasion, movement speed, and additional damage.

-Permafrost Bolts and push forward.
-After one or two shots, enemies Freeze, shatter, and explode via
+Permafrost Bolts firing and move forward.
+After one or two shots, enemies freeze, shatter, and explode via

 Herald of Ice and

 Zealous Inquisition.
-Most packs die behind you while you sprint to the next group. - Against resistant rares: Switch to
+Most packs die behind you while you sprint toward the next group. - Against resistant rares: Switch to

 Fragmentation Rounds to detonate the